si1 clarity diamond engagement ringsi1 clarity diamond engagement ring

 Emerald-cut diamonds, like this one, act like a series of mirrors reflecting flaws throughout the stone.
 See the video of this diamond on the James Allen site.

-To evaluate clarity, you absolutely must have a magnified view of the diamond.
-This will allow you to see the clarity features clearly.
-However, these magnified views also make it difficult to tell if a diamond will be eye-clean when set in a ring.
+To properly assess clarity, examining diamonds under magnification is essential.
+However, these magnified views can make it difficult to determine if a diamond will appear eye-clean when set in a ring.

 With a magnified view, the flaw in this diamond is large and easy to see.
 When you zoom out, it's more difficult to spot.
 This is a good diamond for practicing clarity evaluation.
 Try it for yourself on the James Allen site.